PSF1/pharinix/README.md

 `name`: Field name

-`type`: Type of the field, it can be a basic type, 'longtext', 'bool', 'datetime', 'double', 'integer, 'string', or a node type name
+`type`: Type of the field, it can be a basic type, 'longtext', 'bool', 'datetime', 'double', 'integer, 'string', 'password' or a node type name.
+A 'password' type save a MD5 representation of her value.

 `len`: Length of field, if it's applicable